Differentially Private Distributed Inference for Multicenter Clinical Studies: Belief Propagation for Differentially Private Distributed Inference

-In the multicenter clinical trial example of \cref{sec:example}, the state space is $\Theta = \{ 0, \theta_1 \}$ where $\theta=0$ corresponds to the hypothesis that the two treatments are statistically indistinguishable and $\theta = \theta_1 < 0$ corresponds to the hypothesis that ddI improves patient survival compared to ZDV as is the case based on \cref{fig:hiv_curves}; hence, $\Theta^\star = \left \{ \theta_1 \right \}$.
-The goal of the agents is to collectively infer that $\theta = \theta_1$ is the best state (MLE) given the data of the patients because $\Lambda (\theta_1) > \Lambda (0)$.
+In the multicenter clinical trial example of \cref{sec:federation}, the state space is $\Theta = \{ 0, \theta_1 \}$, where $\theta=0$ corresponds to the null hypothesis that the two treatments are statistically indistinguishable, and $\theta = \theta_1 < 0$ corresponds to the hypothesis that ddI improves patient survival compared to ZDV, as is the case in \cref{fig:hiv_curves}; hence, $\Theta^\star = \left \{ \theta_1 \right \}$.
+The goal of the centers is to collectively infer that $\theta = \theta_1$ is the best state (MLE) given the data of the patients because $\Lambda (\theta_1) > \Lambda (0)$.
 In \cref{sec:hypothesis_testing}, we show how distributed MLE algorithms can be modified for distributed hypothesis testing with statistical significance guarantees.